Social Interpretable Reinforcement Learning: Related work

-\Circled{1} The first, oldest line of research makes use of DTs, trained with well-known algorithms for DT induction, modified in order to take into account the rewards received from the environment \cite{mccallum1996reinforcement,saghezchi_multivariate_nodate,uther_tree_nodate,hwang_self_2006,hwang_induced_2012,hwang_tree-like_2007}.
-While promising, these approaches suffer from the curse of dimensionality, which makes it hard to scale them to large RL problems.
+Regarding IRL, there are mainly five lines of work in the field.
+The first, oldest line of work makes use of DTs, trained with well-known algorithms for DT induction, modified in order to take into account the rewards received by the environment \cite{mccallum1996reinforcement,pyeatt_computer_nodate,saghezchi_multivariate_nodate,uther_tree_nodate,hwang_self_2006,hwang_induced_2012,hwang_tree-like_2007}.
+While promising, these approaches suffer from the curse of dimensionality, making it hard to scale to larger RL problems.
+Moreover, some of them are specifically tailored to specific types of state/action spaces, which limits their general applicability.

-\Circled{2} Another line of work consists in using small, easy-to-inspect NNs \cite{liang2016state,malagon2019evolving}.
-While these approaches are convenient, due to the fact that they can leverage most of the deep RL algorithms, their interpretability vanishes quickly as the state/action space grows.
-In fact, several works that tried to quantify interpretability \cite{virgolin_learning_2020,barcelo_model_2020} state that the number of operations performed by the model is a crucial indicator of the model interpretability.
+Another line of work consists in using small, easy-to-inspect neural networks \cite{liang2016state,malagon2019evolving}.
+While these approaches are convenient, due to the fact that they can leverage most of the deep RL algorithms, their interpretability vanishes quickly as the state space or the action space grows.
+In fact, several works that try to quantify interpretability \cite{virgolin_learning_2020,barcelo_model_2020} state that the number of operations performed by the model is a crucial indicator of the model interpretability.

-\Circled{3} Differentiable DTs (in short, DDTs) \cite{frosst_distilling_2017} are special DTs that do not use hard splits.
+Differentiable DTs (in short, DDTs) \cite{frosst_distilling_2017} are special DTs that do not use hard splits.
 Instead, each split uses a sigmoid to weigh each of the two branches of the split.
 Thus, the final decision of the DT is a weighted sum of its leaves.
-In \cite{silva_optimization_2020}, the authors used DDTs for IRL.
-The results show that the approach is able to achieve very good performance.
-However, when discretizing DDTs into traditional DTs (in order to have interpretable solutions), the authors observed a significant reduction in performance.
+In \cite{silva_optimization_2020}, the authors use DDTs for IRL.
+The results show that the approach is able to achieve very good performance on various RL tasks including a real-world scenario.
+However, when discretizing DDTs into traditional DTs (in order to have interpretable solutions), the authors observe a significant reduction in performance.

-\Circled{4} While all the approaches mentioned above try to learn interpretable policies by making interpretable agents interact with the environment, another line of work aims to distill Non-Linear DTs (NLDTs) from deep NNs \cite{dhebar_interpretable-ai_2020}.
+While all the approaches mentioned above try to learn interpretable policies by making interpretable agents interact with the environment, another line of work aims to distill Non-Linear DTs (NLDTs) from deep neural networks \cite{dhebar_interpretable-ai_2020}.
 Since this approach makes use of pre-trained deep models, it is very fast to train and allows customizing the properties of the induced DTs.
 However, NLDTs make use of complex hyperplanes that make the interpretation of these solutions hard.